 Setting up the limiter

-Attack & release
+2. Attack and release

-Release: The release timing is key in limiting.
-A long release time will cause a loss in level and pumping.
-Too short a release time will cause distortion artifacts.
-If your limiter has an auto-release setting, consider using it so that the limiter will be able to compute the best release time for your track.
+Limiters generally tend to have fast attacks — try to set your attack time to be as short as possible, without loosing impact.
+The release time can be a little trickier.
+A release that’s too long will cause a loss in level and pumping, while one that’s too short will cause distortion artifacts.
+If your limiter has an auto-release setting, consider using it so that the limiter will be able to compute the best release time from moment-to-moment.

 - Push the input gain of your limiter until you achieve your target level.